About to welcome your first baby and not sure what to do? Discover 5 tips for new dads in the newborn stage to survive and thrive.

 I’ve seen many dads who want to be as involved as possible while bonding with their new babies.
 To care for the baby and their partner and be present in more ways than “helping.”
 With the challenges of the newborn stage, your baby and partner need you now more than ever.

-Consider this your new dad’s survival kit, the tips to get you through those newborn months:
+Consider this your new dad’s survival kit, the tips for new dads to get you through those newborn months:

 1. Take that time off work